papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 int iterations = 3;

 //blur the image at 25% of original size
-//also specify disposePixmap=true to dispose orig Pixmap blurred = BlurUtils.blur(orig, 0, 0, origWidth, origHeight,
+//also specify disposePixmap=true to dispose the original Pixmap Pixmap blurred = BlurUtils.blur(orig, 0, 0, origWidth, origHeight,
 						0, 0, origWidth/4, origHeight/4,
 						blurRadius, iterations, true);